 NASCAP’s investigation members are carefully chosen for their competence and professionalism.
 They follow best practices and operate according to the highest possible ethical standards in conformity with NASCAP’s Code of Ethics.

-Investigation is needed for all types of IP crimes including theft of trade secrets, counterfeit goods and pirated products.
+The investigation is needed for all types of IP crimes including theft of trade secrets, counterfeit goods and pirated products.

 Investigations are undertaken proactively or in response to credible information/lead.

-Investigations maybe online and also offline.
+Investigations may be online and also offline.

-In the physical world, investigators are tasked with proactively identifying high value targets and infiltrating counterfeit networks and cross-border operations.
+In the physical world, investigators are tasked with proactively identifying high-value targets and infiltrating counterfeit networks and cross-border operations.

 Whereas previously, counterfeiting operations relied on bulk shipping and distributors, current online marketplaces bring together manufacturers, distributor’s buyers, sellers of counterfeits in an entirely different way.
-In the online world, investigators have to deal intellectual property crimes on the surface web as well as on the dark web/deep web.
-Mostly, the investigators work in cooperation with law enforcement agencies, which may involve covert purchase of counterfeit or pirated goods.
+In the online world, investigators have to deal with intellectual property crimes on the surface web as well as on the dark web/deep web.
+Mostly, the investigators work in cooperation with law enforcement agencies, which may involve the covert purchase of counterfeit or pirated goods.
 Sometimes, forensic examination of seized goods provides detailed evidence and comprehensive analysis which helps in securing criminal convictions.